Art

 ART_VS 3230: Beginning Illustration

 (same as DST_VS 3230).
-An introduction to visual problem solving from initial concept through final execution.
-Emphasis in drawing and painting skills and exploration of mixed media techniques including drawing from the model.
-Graded on A-F basis only. .
+An introduction to illustration and visual problem solving from initial concept through final execution.
+Emphasis on drawing and painting skills and exploration of mixed media techniques.
+Graded on A-F basis only.

 Credit Hours: 3